ARE YOU READY FOR THE NEW OPERATIONAL RESILIENCE REQUIREMENTS? YOU HAVE UNTIL THE 31ST MARCH 2022

 Our team of specialists, led by Steven Francis (ex-FCA and regulatory lawyer) and Jonathan Steward (ex-KPMG & Deloitte and a risk and compliance professional), are here to help with the demands of this new regulation.
 With a deep understanding of the issues we have created a proprietary decision analysis tool (DAT) as well as self-assessment templates and trackers.
-These resources will enable firms, to an appropriate level of sophistication, to identify their important business services, the internal and external resources required to deliver them, and crucially set their impact tolerances – the time-based metric indicating the maximum tolerable level of disruption to unimportant business service.
+These resources will enable firms to identify their important business services, the internal and external resources required to deliver them, and crucially set their impact tolerances (the time-based metric indicating the maximum tolerable level of disruption to unimportant business service).
 Many of these are new concepts, raising complex definitional points.
-The regulators have deliberately put the onus on firms to produce reasoned self-assessments of appropriate quality, but the lack of guidance is causing a concern.
+The onus is on firms to produce reasoned self-assessments of appropriate quality.
+AG can help.

-- Commence self-assessments now.
+- Start self-assessments now.
 You only have 6 months.
-Even those with only few service lines will consider the requirements demanding
+Even those with only few service lines will find the requirements complex

-- Make sure that the programme of work required to create the self-assessment is approved at board level
+- Make sure that the programme of work required to create the self-assessment has board level support

 - Ensure that the rationale and justification for key judgments is documented

-- When mapping, note also the input of external suppliers, and also 4th party suppliers
+- Supplier mapping is lengthy and required input of external suppliers, and also 4th party suppliers

 - Use the greatest care when identifying current vulnerabilities and short-comings.
 You will be at risk.

 - When setting impact tolerances make as much use as possible of existing operational risk measures and controls that the firm has in place